Botulinum toxin TREATMENT FOR WRINKLES: MYTHS VS. FACTS

 Final Thoughts

 Q1.
-At what age should I start Botox?
+At what age should I start botulinum toxin?

 There’s no “perfect” age.
 Many start in their late 20s or early 30s as a preventive measure.
 It depends on your skin, genetics, and preferences.

 Q2.
-How long do the effects of Botox last?
+How long do the effects of botulinum toxin last?

-Generally, Botox lasts 3–4 months, depending on your metabolism, lifestyle, and dosage.
+Generally, botulinum toxin lasts 3–4 months, depending on your metabolism, lifestyle, and dosage.

 Most people feel only a minor pinch.
 The needle is very fine, and some clinics apply numbing cream for added comfort.

 Q4.
-Can Botox treat all types of wrinkles?
+Can botulinum toxin treat all types of wrinkles?

 Q5.
 Are there any side effects?